unlaunch/documentation/_docs/sdks/javascript-library.md

 After you initialize the client, it will call Unlaunch Service to initialize the flag (or flags) that you passed, get the result and store it.
 On average, it takes up anywhere from 100-250 milliseconds to initialize the client.
 We recommended initializing the client ahead of time and not when right you need it.

-When the client is ready, it will emit `ready` event.
+When the client is ready, it will emit a `ready` event.
 When this event is emitted, you can start using the flag.

 ```javascript
 ulclient.on('ready', function() {